bartificer/programming-by-stealth/docs/pbs31.md

 console.log(pbs.Date.isLeapYear(2004)); // true
 ```

-My version of our prototypes makes use of a private helper function named `isValidateDMYCombo` for checking if a given day, month, and year combination is valid.
+My version of our prototype makes use of a private helper function named `isValidateDMYCombo` for checking if a given day, month, and year combination is valid.
 That function has to check if a given year is a leap year every time the given month is February.
 Here is the full code for the function as it stands:

 ```javascript
 // helper function to validate a given combination of day, month, and year